Skip to content

 Phantom device produced by computer aided turning of an acrylic glass cube, supported by Trier University of Applied Sciences.
 The device has two electrodes “implanted” in it: one following a straight line and one a curved trajectory.
 As the exact positions of the electrodes within the acrylic glass are known by using two titanium balls implanted as reference, it could be used to precisely assess the accuracy of the algorithm.

-PaCER DBS electrode reconstructions (in blue) displayed with relevant white-matter fiber bundles recovered from diffusion-weighted MR imaging and manual models of the target structures (yellow).
-Simulated interaction of the electric field induced by the stimulation with the fibers are overlayed.
+PaCER DBS electrode reconstructions (in blue) displayed with relevant white-matter fibre bundles recovered from diffusion-weighted MR imaging and manual models of the target structures (yellow).
+Simulated interaction of the electric field induced by the stimulation with the fibres are overlayed.

 To patent or open source?